Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

-\begin{lemma} Let $(\Gamma,\{p_j\})$ be a DJVS arrangement with marked points and the corresponding braided wiring diagram $(b_0,S_1,b_1,S_2,\dots,b_{N-1},S_{N},b_{N})$, {where a free marked count will also be considered a singular point $S_i$, treated as an intersection point with only one strand.} Fix an identification of the planar fiber $P$, a disk with disjoint holes of equal radius centered along a straight line.
-If the singularity $S_i$ is an intersection of strands $\{j,j+1,\dots, j+k\}$, let $A_i$ denote a convex curve containing holes $j,j+1,\dots, j+k$, and let $\phi_{i}$ denote the positive half twist $\Delta_{j,j+k}$ on strands $j,j+1,\dots, j+k$ (whose square is the positive Dehn twist on $A_i$). {In the case of a free marked point where $k=0$, $A_i$ is the boundary parallel curve around the $j^{th}$ hole, $\Delta_{j,j}$ is the positive half twist on $A_i$ (whose square is a positive Dehn twist on $A_i$), and $\phi_i=\Delta_{j,j}$.} If the singularity $S_i$ is a tangency between strands $j,j+1$, let $A_i$ denote a straight line arc connecting hole $j$ and $j+1$, and let $\phi_{i}=id$.
-Let $(V_1,V_2,\dots, V_{N})$ be an ordered collection of vanishing cycles and arcs corresponding to the nearly Lefschetz fibration on the manifold $W_{(\Gamma, p)}$ produced by Theorem~\ref{thm:smooth-nearlyLefschetz}.
-Then up to Hurwitz equivalence,
+{The following lemma works for an arbitrary braided wiring diagram with marked points, where all the intersections are marked.
+We state it for DJVS arrangements because we are mainly interested in those.} \begin{lemma} Let $(\Gamma,\{p_j\})$ be a DJVS arrangement with marked points and the corresponding braided wiring diagram $(b_0,S_1,b_1,S_2,\dots,b_{N-1},S_{N},b_{N})$, {where a free marked count will also be considered a singular point $S_j$, treated as an intersection point with only one strand.} Fix an identification of the planar fiber $P$, a disk with disjoint holes of equal radius centered along a straight line.
+If the $j^{th}$ singularity is an intersection $I^i_{i+k}$, let $A_j$ denote a convex curve containing holes $i,i+1,\dots, i+k$, and let $\phi_{j} = \Delta_{i,i+k}^{-1}$ denote the {negative half twist}.
+(In the case of a free marked point where $k=0$, $A_j$ is the boundary parallel curve around the $i^{th}$ hole, {$\phi_j:=\Delta_{i,i}^{-1}$ is the negative half twist on $A_j$}).
+If the singularity $S_j$ is a tangency between strands $i,i+1$, let $A_j$ denote a straight line arc connecting hole $i$ and $i+1$, and let $\phi_{j}:=\Delta_{i,i+1}^{-1}=\sigma_i^{-1}$ be the negative half twist along $A_j$.